netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 The thing is, you can do just that with *yourself*.
 With self-compassion, we give ourselves the same kindness and care we'd give to a good friend or our children.

-Kirstin Neff has many helpful [exercises](https://self-compassion.org/category/exercises/#exercises) and a ton of [excellent research](https://self-compassion.org/the-research/) around this topic.
+Kristin Neff has many helpful [exercises](https://self-compassion.org/category/exercises/#exercises) and a ton of [excellent research](https://self-compassion.org/the-research/) around this topic.
 Most notably, having empathy for ourselves also creates more empathy for others.
 Empathy, love, and self-compassion are the last things we should ration right now!